sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

       - /dev:/dev:ro
 ```

-The advantage of doing this (over simply adding a `device:` directive pointing at the USB port) is that the construction above will automatically recover if you "hot plug" your dongle.
+The advantage of doing this (over simply adding a `device:` directive pointing at the USB port) is that the construction above will automatically recover if you "hot plug" your dongle. ⚠️This feature requires a recent version of docker-compose (version >=2.3).
+Make sure your system is up to date if dongles are not found. ⚠️

 #### Basic Ultrafeeder Parameters